amikos-tech/chromadb-ops/README.md

-# ChromaDB Operations Tools
+# Chroma Operations Tools

-Tiny collection of utilities to help you managed ChromaDB indices.
+Tiny collection of utilities to help you managed single-node Chroma instances.

+> [!TIP]
-WARNING: These tools rely on internal ChromaDB APIs and may break in the future.
+> chroma ops tool relies on internal ChromaDB APIs and breaking changes with new version of Chroma are possible.

-## ☠️☠️☠️ BEFORE YOU BEGIN ☠️☠️☠️
+> [!WARNING]

-Before you use these tools make sure your ChromaDB persistent dir, on which you intend to run these tools, is backed up.
+> Before you use these tools make sure your Chroma persistent dir, on which you intend to run these tools, is backed up.

 ## Installation